About us Venue hire Contact us EN arrow arrow Subscribe

 Through an evaluation of primary and secondary sources, Year 7 to 10 students will gain insights into Australia’s major social, political and technological developments.

 The History Site Study is complemented by worksheets that can be printed out at school and brought on the excursion.
 The worksheets aim to increase students ability to identify and organise their historical learning during the excursion.
+The History Site Study can be catered for Stage 6 students.
+Please inform us at the time of booking.

 How to get here